Jakob37/SnakemakeAFriendlyIntroduction/README.md

 Further discussion on how to nicely carry out bioinformatics analysis is available in the article [Organizing your bioinformatics projects](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424).

 It can be argued how to best do a reproducible analysis.
 I think the most important aspect is to care about the reproducibility and flexibility of your analysis, and try out different strategies to achieve it.
-Over time you will find the set of tools which best suits your needs.
+Over time you will find the set of tools that best suits your needs.

 But with that said, I think you will find Snakemake a powerful addition in your set of analysis-tools, well worth the relatively limited time and effort needed to pick up.